ntmbayfield/g88-lecture-docs/Node/npm.md

 # Why Use NPM?

 - Makes code portable
-- Manages dependancies (libraries you need to run your app)
+- Manages dependencies (libraries you need to run your app)
 - Keeps project metadata consistent
 - Access thousands of packages, so you don't have to reinvent the wheel
 - Consistent interface allows easy deployment